ltaylor2/finalproject/README.md

 (Marx 1972).
 History became a history of material transitions and transitions of material.
-In a moment of crisis and revelation, Benjamin disassembled this historical materialism to uncover the remnants of its idealist *arc* – Marx and his ilfk, Benjamin argued, assumed an underlying notion of progress.
+In a moment of crisis and revelation, Benjamin disassembled this historical materialism to uncover the remnants of its idealist *arc* – Marx and his ilk, Benjamin argued, assumed an underlying notion of progress.
 In [*On the Concept of History*](https://www.sfu.ca/~andrewf/CONCEPT2.html), Benjamin furnished a critique of Marx that paralleled Marx’s critique of Feuerbach.